 Under the surface,

 Registry is effectively a map of domain namehashes to key-value dictionaries of records.
-This structure allows users to store arbitrary records, even those that aren't specified by the Records reference.
+This structure allows members to store arbitrary records, even those that aren't specified by the Records reference.

 Registry's smart contract includes a set of methods for minting new domains and managing ownership.